Help the enviornment while you are helping yourself with tax savings

 The Energy Policy Act of 2005 (EPACT – H.R.
 6, Sec.
-1335) offers federal tax credits worth 30% for the use of alternative energy powered appliances, including for purchase of hybrid vehicles and purchase and installation solar electricity powered appliances.
-Availability of these credits came into effect on Jan 1st 2006 and has been extended until 31st Dec 2008.
+1335) offers federal tax credits worth 30% for the use of alternative energy powered appliances, including for the purchase of hybrid vehicles and purchase and installation solar electric powered appliances.
+Availability of these credits came into effect on Jan 1st, 2006 and had been extended until 31st Dec 2019.

 The total expenditure covered under the credit includes all labor costs such as onsite preparation, assembling, installation of the system and for interconnectivity with existing piping, wiring or other energy production and distribution infrastructure.